We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 Chicago, Illinois 2022

-In 2020, Esael Morales filed a lawsuit against Chicago police, claiming that he was framed by Officer Joseph Cabrera.
-The case was settled for $200,000.
+In 2020, Esael Morales filed a lawsuit against the Chicago Police Department, claiming that he was framed by Officer Joseph Cabrera.

-Morales and his girlfriend were in a car on South Monitor Street when Cabrera—who was off duty and not in uniform—asked them if they needed help and then began to follow them and yelled at them to leave.
-They did not, and instead circled the block to find Cabrera still following them.
-Morales got out of the car and went to speak to Cabrera, but Cabrera placed Morales into a chokehold, punched him, and fired his pistol .
-Cabrera later told a 911 dispatcher that Morales attacked him and knocked him to the ground, but an eyewitness disputed account.
 The case was settled for $200,000 and was paid for by the City Council’s Finance Committee.

+Morales and his girlfriend were in a car on South Monitor Street when Cabrera—who was off duty and not in uniform—asked them if they needed help.
+The couple refused, and instead circled the block to find Cabrera still following them.
+Cabrera then yelled at them to leave.
+Morales got out of the car and went to speak to Cabrera, but Cabrera placed Morales in a chokehold, punched him, and fired his pistol at Morales.
+Cabrera later told a 911 dispatcher that Morales attacked him and knocked him to the ground, but an eyewitness disputed this account.
+Cabrera was charged with attempted first-degree murder, aggregated discharge of a firearm, false reporting, and obstruction.
+He was stripped of police powers and later resigned from the force.

 Compensation